County Guide

 Advertiser Disclosure: PublicRecordsService.org may receive referral compensation from some of the services featured on this page.
 That does not change how we describe them, but it may affect placement and ranking.

-Duval County is coextensive with the City of Jacksonville — consolidated under a single government in 1968.
-With approximately 1 million residents, Jacksonville is Florida's most populous city and the largest city by land area in the contiguous United States at over 747 square miles.
-The consolidation means there are no incorporated suburban municipalities within Duval County generating separate records — all court filings, property records, and official records for addresses within the county flow through the same consolidated system.
+Duval County and the City of Jacksonville consolidated their governments in 1968, creating one of the most complete city-county mergers in the United States.
+Jacksonville has approximately 1 million residents and covers over 747 square miles — the largest city by land area in the contiguous United States.
+The consolidation means there are no incorporated suburban municipalities within Duval County generating separate court records.
+All court filings, property records, and official records for addresses in the county flow through the same consolidated system.
+The four small beach municipalities (Jacksonville Beach, Atlantic Beach, Neptune Beach, and the Town of Baldwin) retained independent incorporation but their court records remain in the Duval County system.

-Jacksonville's economy is driven by the military (Naval Air Station Jacksonville and Naval Station Mayport), the port, logistics and distribution, and financial services.
-These sectors produce more stable long-term address histories than the tourism-driven economies to the south — many Jacksonville residents have lived at the same address for a decade or more.
+Jacksonville's economy is anchored by two major naval installations — Naval Air Station Jacksonville on the Westside and Naval Station Mayport near the Beaches — plus port operations, logistics and distribution, and financial services.
+These produce more stable long-term address histories than Florida's tourism-driven counties to the south.
+The Jacksonville metro extends into Clay County (Orange Park, Fleming Island) and St. Johns County (St. Augustine, Ponte Vedra Beach) — northeast Florida searches often require both counties alongside Duval.
 For broader Florida context, see our Florida state guide.

 Key takeaways

-• Duval County and the City of Jacksonville are one consolidated government — all county records are Jacksonville records and vice versa.
+• Duval County and the City of Jacksonville are one consolidated government — all Duval County records are Jacksonville records and vice versa.
+No separate suburban municipality records exist within the county.

 Duval County quick facts